8월, 2025의 게시물 표시

 이미지

-⚡ What is the Dangun Myth?
-The Dangun myth is Korea’s founding story recorded in the 13th century text Samguk Yusa .
-It tells how Hwanung descended from heaven, a bear became a woman, and their son Dangun founded Gojoseon, the first Korean kingdom.
-Gojoseon is traditionally dated to 2333 BCE.
-Today, the myth is understood as a symbolic story that explains Korean identity and cultural values.
-A Brief Overview of the Dangun Myth Often regarded as Korea’s founding narrative, the Dangun myth explains the origins of the Korean people and the birth of Gojoseon, the earliest Korean kingdom.
-It was not written as a historical record, but passed down orally through generations before being recorded during the Goryeo period.
-Within this story appear Hwanung, who descends from heaven, a bear and a tiger seeking to become human, and Dangun, the founder of the first Korean state.
-The myth was first recorded in Samguk Yusa , a 13th-century Korean text.
-Gojoseon is traditionally ...
+⚡ What Is the Dangun Myth?
+The Dangun myth is one of Korea’s best-known founding stories, recorded in the Samguk Yusa .
+It tells how Hwanung came down from heaven, how a bear became a woman, and how Dangun was born and founded Gojoseon.
+Gojoseon is traditionally said to have been founded in 2333 BCE, and today this story is usually understood as a symbolic origin story that explains Korean identity and cultural values.
+A Quick Summary of the Dangun Myth The Dangun myth explains the origin of the Korean people and the birth of Gojoseon, Korea’s first kingdom.
+This story was not written down from the beginning.
+It was passed down orally for a long time before being recorded during the Goryeo period.
+The Samguk Yusa was compiled by the Buddhist monk Iryeon in the Goryeo dynasty, and it contains many legends, folk traditions, and historical accounts.
+The story includes Hwanung, a bear and a tiger who wish to become human, and Dangun, who later founds Gojoseon.
+Th...